 Tips: How to write low-literacy financial education materials

 A few months ago, we released a new version of our Money Habitudes cards.
 This version is written with low-literacy financial education audiences in mind.
-All of the money personality statements were written at 5th-grade reading level or below.
+All of the money personality statements were written at a 5th-grade reading level or below.
 This enables them to be used with high-literacy audiences as well as low-literacy audiences.
-Low literacy users might include prisoner reentry groups, job readiness programs and a variety of asset building organizations that do financial education.
+Low literacy users might include prisoner reentry groups, job readiness programs, and a variety of asset-building organizations that do financial education.
 In reexamining our materials, here are some tips for how to write low-literacy financial education materials:

 - Having quantitative metrics like the Flesch-Kincaid Grade Level score is very helpful.
-(We set up our own way to measure in Excel, using that formula.)
-It’s very hard to just eye a sentence and guess at what the reading level is.
-The discipline of knowing something was too high a reading level – even if it was a function of a single syllable – kept us from drifting away from the low-literacy goal of fifth-grade that we set.
+(We set up our way to measure in Excel, using that formula.)
+It’s very hard to just eye a sentence and guess what the reading level is.
+The discipline of knowing something was too high a reading level – even if it was a function of a single syllable – kept us from drifting away from the low-literacy goal of fifth grade that we set.